Thomasaujoux/web-scraping/README.md

 ## IV) Project hierarchy

 This project was carried out in two parts:
-- The first involved web crawling of all Auchan and Franprix sites.
-The aim was to use a single URL https://www.auchan.fr/ or https://www.franprix.fr/ to retrieve all the product URLs present on the site.
+- The first involved web crawling of all sites.
 - The second part concerns web scraping, in which from this list including all product URLs I'll retrieve all useful product information (Name, Price, Ingredients, Nutritional information, etc.).

 Thereafter, I'll explain only the first part in detail, the second part using the same techniques and adding nothing new.